 |EE7402||Statistical Signal Processing|

 Signal Estimation Theory.
 Properties of Estimators.
+Sequential estimation methods.
 Fundamentals of Detection Theory.
 Detection of Deterministic and Random Signals.
-Application of Signal Detection and Estimation.
-Introduction to Adaptive Filtering.
-Gradient based Adaptation.
-Adaptive Filter Applications.

 |EE7403||Image Analysis and Pattern Recognition|

 Image Fundamentals.
 Image Enhancement and Restoration.
 Image Analysis.
 Decision Theory and Statistical Estimation.
 Classification and Clustering.
 Dimensionality Reduction.

 Note: the above curriculum is subject to change.